 Its full execution is completed when the ship stops turning.

 When it does, you can now say to the pilot, “Steady now, Sir” or “Steady now, Mr. Pilot”.

 You also don’t need to report the course when the ship stops turning.

 11. Steady as she goes

-The helm order steady and steady as she goes are given consecutively.
+The helm order steady and steady as she goes is given consecutively.

 The vessel is in a tight turn and swinging very fast.
 The conning officer then wants to reduce the vessel’s swing as it approaches the intended heading.

 He commands the helmsman to “steady” the ship.